wmellema/docker-laravel/README.md

 To install without portainer: run the above command without the portainer appended

 You can reach the management interface at: `localhost:9000` and the Laravel project at `http://localhost`

+If for some reason your laravel installation is not running, you can just run the `./create_stack.sh` again in order to start all docker images

 ## Using the installation